Above: PEARL HARBOR, December 7, 1941, Sunday morning, U.S. Navy ships attacked by Imperial Japanese Navy carrier aircraft. U.S. Navy photo.

 There was no time for inaction.
 Military personnel were ordered to report to their duty stations.
 More than 2,300 U.S. sailors, soldiers and marines died that day.
 Estimates of civilian deaths range from 48 to 68, almost all of them caused by wildly fired U.S. anti-aircraft shells.
-By the afternoon of December 7, martial law had been imposed for the first time on U.S. soil since the Civil War.
+By the afternoon of December 7, martial law had been imposed on the Territory and would continue for three years.

 “This is Our War”

-The day after Japan attacked Hawaii, the Hawaii Hochi, Hawaii’s leading Japanese language newspaper, published “This is Our War” an editorial encouraging loyalty to the United States.
+The day after Japan attacked Hawaiʻi, the Hawaii Hochi, Hawaiʻi’s leading Japanese language newspaper, published “This is Our War” an editorial encouraging loyalty to the United States.
 Fred Kinzaburo Makino founded the Hawaii Hochi in 1912 to campaign for social justice, and he was an early critic of Japanese imperialism.
-Shortly after the attack and declaration of martial law in Hawaii, military authorities closed the Hochi and other Japanese language papers.
+Shortly after the attack and declaration of martial law in Hawaiʻi military authorities closed the Hochi and other Japanese language papers.
 They were later allowed to resume publication, but under censorship.
-The Hawaii Hochi is still in business today and also publishes the English semi-monthly Hawaii Herald.

 Translation* of the Hawaii Hochi editorial: